Skip to Main Content Albertsons Library Reservations

 • Features: How the product functions

-3. Think generic product first - i.e. gyroscopes not Sumitomo Gyroscopes
+3. Think generic product first, not brand names - i.e. gyroscopes not Sumitomo Gyroscopes

 4. You need objective performance criteria based on the science for comparison and evaluation